 As always, P&Q will make available all the data used in its ranking as well as additional information such as the schools enrolling the most U.S. minorities, international students, and first-generation college students.
 After the rankings go live, a series of stories will also explore which schools leave students in the most debt and which ones offer the most generous scholarship grants.

-Poets&Quants Best Undergraduate Business Schools ranking is based on three key categories — admissions standards, the college experience, and career outcomes.
+As a reminder, Poets&Quants’ Best Undergraduate Business Schools ranking is based on three key categories — admissions standards, the college experience, and career outcomes.
 Each category is weighted equally in the methodology (see How We Crunched The Numbers).
 This year, just as we did in the previous two years, admissions standards are broken down by business school acceptance rates (30%), average SATs (35%), and percentage of students graduating in the top 10% of their high school class (35%).

 Of course, no ranking is perfect and a college decision should not be made on a ranking alone.
 P&Q publishes a wealth of data-based insights on the schools and in-depth school profiles so readers may use this information as a launching place to explore and target their best choices for a quality business education.
 When the rankings are published next week, take the time to go through the stories and data to begin or aid the college search.

-THIS YEAR’S TOP-10 IN ALPHABETICAL ORDER
+THE 2021 TOP-10 UNDERGRADUATE BUSINESS SCHOOLS IN ALPHABETICAL ORDER

 - Carnegie Mellon University (Tepper)